duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/77_lf_lfv_demos.md

 ---
 ### LFV: Object Detection using **HSV Thresholding**
+The most basic way to detect objects which can work in both simulation and the real environment is doing HSV thresholding and then doing opencv operations to get the bounding box for the object.
+A brief description is as follows
+*
 We have performed HSV thresholding for both simulation and the real environment.
 We used OpenCV trackbars to find optimal HSV values.
 Dilation is applied to form blobs.

 #### Ground Projections